Vegan Stuffed Mushrooms

 Enter your email below and get it sent straight to your inbox.
 Plus, get more amazing vegan recipes that will satisfy your cravings!

 - Mushrooms – I like to use crimini or button mushrooms, but you can also use baby bella mushrooms.
-You want to use mushroom caps large enough to hold about 1 tablespoon of filling when the mushroom stem is removed.
+You want to use mushroom caps that are large enough to hold about 1 tablespoon of filling once the mushroom stem is removed.

 - Vegan Butter – you can use any vegan butter or olive oil that you want.
 (You can also saute the mushrooms in 2 tablespoons of veggie broth to make it oil-free.)